For Testosterone Replacement & HGH Therapy Online, click to go to www.VitalOncall.com

 • Review present and past medications

-• Improve nutrition with supplements
+• Improve diet, nutrition with supplements.
+Loosing weight if obese.

 • Consider off-label use of prescription medication to improve sperm count and quality